Bring Balance Back To Your Life

 - Do I feel as if I’m falling?

-- Do I feel as if I might faint? (sometimes people call this “lightheaded”)
+- Do I feel as if I might faint or lightheaded?

-- Do I ever feel disoriented? (lose my sense of time, place, identity)
+- Am I disoriented? (lose my sense of time, place, identity)

 Balance disorders are serious.
 The most important thing you can do if you think you have a balance disorder is to see a doctor.
-Your doctor may refer you to an otolaryngologist, the doctor who specializes in the ear, nose, and throat.
-An otolaryngologist will try to find out why you have balance problems and may discuss treatment options.
+Your doctor may refer you to an otolaryngologist – someone who specializes in the ear, nose, and throat.
+They will find out why you have balance problems and discuss treatment options.